fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 ### switch expression

 Dart also supports something called **switch expressions**.
-The block in a switch-expression returns a value that can be assigned to a variable.
+A matching condition returns a value that can be assigned to a variable.

 > Expressions evaluate to a value that can either be assigned to a value or returned.
 > Statements do not evaluate to a value.